 (3) Excess or surplus supplies that an agency trades in as full or partial payment when purchasing a replacement item;

-(4) Hazardous property;
+(4) Hazardous property.

-(a) To state agencies or by interagency trade;
+(a) To state agencies;

 (b) To state-supported or state-assisted institutions of higher education;